Erythronium albidum: Folklore and uses

 European settlers considered it to have similar properties to meadow saffron (Colchicum autumnale), and white fawnlily was often used as a substitute for it.
-The plant was listed in the Pharmacopoeia of the United States from 1820-1863 as a treatment for gout.
+The plant was listed in the Pharmacopoeia of the United States from 1820 to 1863 as a treatment for gout.

 Some believe that wounds will be healed if the plant is soaked in cold water, then removed and wrapped it in cloth and applied to a wound or bruise.
 It is left there until the bundle is warm, and then removed and buried in a muddy place.

 Little is known of the constituents, because little research has been done.
-It is known to contain alpha-methylenebutyrolactone.
+It is known to contain α-methylene butyrolactone.
 The plant is emetic, emollient, and antiscorbutic when fresh.
 It is nutritive when dry.

-Certain groups of American Indians used it for its emetic and contraceptive properties.
+Certain groups of native Americans used it for its emetic and contraceptive properties.
 The Onondaga women used the leaves as a temporary birth control method in the spring, to avoid giving birth in the most frigid part of winter.

 The leaves can be collected anytime, but the bulb enlarges throughout the summer and can be divided in the fall.
 At that time of year, the bulb is also edible.
 The fresh leaves are mostly used in the form of a stimulating poultice, applied to swellings, tumors and scrofulous ulcers.

 When made into a tea with horsetail (Equisetum hyemale), it is claimed to be good for bleeding or ulcers of bowels, or for tumors and inflammation of the bowels.
 It has been used as a quick relief for nose bleeds and sore eyes.
 The fresh roots or leaves are simmered in milk; or the juice of the plant infused in apple cider; and these treatments are used for dropsy, hiccups, vomiting and bleeding of the bowels.
 Misuse may cause nausea or even vomiting.